 By Sophia Obrecht

-Fake News, that seems to be the buzzword of the day and as much as I may disagree with President Trump, his views and policies, the issue of false information is an important issue in society today — of course much of the current misinformation is actually spread by individuals such as the US president himself.
+Fake News seems to be the buzzword of the day, and as much as I may disagree with President Trump, his views and policies, the issue of false information is an important issue in society today — of course much of the current misinformation is actually spread by individuals such as the US president himself.

 As a child I was always told not to believe everything you read, especially the things you see on the internet.
-At university you’re taught to only use information from sources that are believed to be reliable, so why then is it so easy to find fake information, and misleading claims on the internet, public sphere, and in political campaigns?
+At university you’re taught to only use information from sources that are believed to be reliable, so why then is it so easy to find fake information and misleading claims on the internet, in the public sphere, and in political campaigns?

 Who Is in Charge Here?